AfricasTalkingLtd/africastalking.Net/README.md

 ```
 ## Important:
- If you register a callback URL with the API, always remember to acknowledge the receipt of any data it sends by responding with an HTTP `200`;
+ If you register a callback URL with the API, always remember to acknowledge the receipt of any data it sends by responding with an HTTP `200`;  [Here's a sample application you can use to test a call-back url](https://github.com/TheBeachMaster/ATSamples/tree/master/paymentcallback.node)
 > For example in an ASP.NET Core or ASP.NET MVC Project

 ```csharp